Meet the genderED team

 Fiona Mackay - Director

 Fiona Mackay is the founding Director of genderED.
 She is a feminist political scientist and formerly Dean and Head of the School of Social and Political Science at the University of Edinburgh.

 Fiona’s research focuses on the impact of gender reform efforts during periods of restructuring and institutional change, addressing the extent to which global and local institutions of politics and governance may be designed or reformed to address gender inequality and promote gender justice.

 Radhika Govinda - genderED/RACE.ED liaison and Project Lead for Voices from the Early Days

 Dr Radhika Govinda is a Senior Lecturer in Sociology and Primary Investigator of the project Teaching Feminisms, Transforming Lives.
 Her work demonstrates the importance of understanding gender politics at the intersections of caste, class, race/ethnicity and religion in women’s and social movements, in development policies and practice, in everyday social relations, and in the global dynamics of knowledge production.

-Incoming fourth-year English Literature and History student, working jointly with genderED and IASH.
+Shy Zvouloun is an incoming fourth-year Law student, working jointly with genderED and IASH.

 genderED steering group